webforge-labs/webforge/README.md

-# webforge
+# Webforge
-a content management framework for easy to build and individual content management systems
+a content management framework for easy to build and individual content management systems.

 [![Build Status](https://secure.travis-ci.org/pscheit/webforge.png)](http://travis-ci.org/pscheit/webforge)

-webforge aims to be a framework for consumers and developers at the same time.
-It helps you build your own individual cms for the needs of your customer.
-And helps your customer to still gain the benefits of a ready to use cms.
+Webforge aims to be a framework for consumers and developers at the same time.
+It helps developers to build their own individual cms for the needs of their customers.
+The customer gains all benefits of a ready-to-use cms without losing the opportunity to create new features.

-webforge is a rename from Psc - CMS, which has a much larger codebase.
-But the code needs a lot of restructoring and refactoring, so that I decided to better do it step by step.
+Webforge is a rename from Psc - CMS, which has a much larger codebase.
+But the code needs a lot of restructuring and refactoring, so that I decided to do it step by step.

 ## installation
 Use [http://getcomposer.org](Composer) to install the framework.